kyang5/coursedescriptions/source/graduate/mscs.rst

 #.
 Once you have your thesis committee approved,
     the thesis becomes a degree requirement.
     (This is important for international students.)
-    You may, however, petition to revert back to non-thesis status;
+    You may, however, petition to revert to non-thesis status;
-    this requires permission of the Graduate Program Director.
+    this requires the permission of the Graduate Program Director.
     At that point, you would be able to graduate without writing a thesis, if the coursework requirements were met.
     No reimbursement or credit will be received for any Comp 595, Comp 605, or other thesis-specific courses taken.

 #.
-Ballot for the Approval of a Thesis/Dissertation Proposal
+A ballot for the Approval of a Thesis/Dissertation Proposal

     -  You will then prepare a formal research proposal, in consultation with your advisor.